jdossgollin/lab-guide/docs/open.md

 It can be very challenging to write about complex technical topics in a manner that is readily understandable to the public.
 Too often, shoddy science communication either uses jargon and concepts that are alien to the public, or over-simplifies the limitations and subtleties of scientific research.
 To avoid making these mistakes, take advantage of resources like the [Rice Engineering Communications Team](https://engineering.rice.edu/communications){:target="_blank"} (talk to James first).

-### Resources

-Writing is one of the most difficult and most important scientific skills.
-It is worth revisiting a good style guide regularly, such as:

-> Strunk, W. (1999).
-Elements of style.

-or, for a more in-depth approach,

-> McCloskey, D. N. (2000).
-Economical writing.
-Prospect Heights, IL: Waveland Press.

-and for science writing in particular,

-> Schimel, J. (2012).
-Writing Science: How to Write Papers That Get Cited and Proposals That Get Funded.
-Oxford ; New York: Oxford University Press.

-Digital copies of these books are available to group members.